 Hiking in Denver

-So with apologies to people who might not be as much as a stickler for IN Denver as I am, here are my 5 recommendations for where to hike in Denver in the shade.
+So, with apologies to people who might not be as much of a stickler for IN Denver as I am, here are my 5 recommendations for where to hike in Denver in the shade.

 5 Shady Denver Hikes